A practical, 5 hours SASC authorised course led by Katherine Kindersley and Jen McDermott

 It’s especially helpful if: you want a firmer framework for those “complex profile” cases where coordination is part of the picture.

-Ready to grow in confidence when coordination doesn’t fit neatly?
+Ready to grow in confidence when considering potential co-occurrence?
 Join this DCD/Dyspraxia core training and strengthen your practice from evidence gathering to recommendations.

 Your trainers: